mesut-by/AgeGenDetect/README.md

     !unzip utkface-new.zip -d data/utkface
     ```

-**Model Training and Usage:**
+4. **Run the Project:**

+    To run the Flask server, use the following command:

+    ```bash
+    python app.py
+    ```

+5. Open your browser and navigate to [http://localhost:5000](http://localhost:5000) to use the project.

+### How to Use the Project:

+- **Age and Gender Prediction via Camera:**
+    - The project captures video from your camera and predicts the age and gender every 5 seconds.
+    - Click the "Start Prediction" button to begin the prediction process.
+    - Click the "Stop Prediction" button to stop the camera and the prediction process.
+    - The prediction results will be displayed on the screen.

+**Training Your Own Models:**

+- To retrain the age and gender models, use the `building_models.ipynb` notebook.
-The models trained with TensorFlow are saved in the `models` folder for easy access and usage.
-These models are used to detect the age and gender of individuals in images captured from the camera.
+- The models will be saved in the `models` folder in `.keras` format.

-**Contributing:**
+### Contributing:

-If you would like to contribute, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+If you wish to contribute to this project, please review the [CONTRIBUTING.md](CONTRIBUTING.md) file first.

-**License:**
+### License:

 This project is licensed under the [MIT License](LICENSE).